kletobias/kletobias.github.io/_projects/04_questionnaire.md

 ## 17.

-- Why can't we always use a high learing rate?
+- Why can't we always use a high learning rate?

 <br>